-Being pregnant is a very exciting time, but what do you do now?
-To help organize these decisions and prepare early for your pregnancy, we offer maternity care programs, lactation services, a variety of classes and weekly emails about your baby’s development.
+Pregnancy a very exciting experience.
+To help you prepare for your pregnancy and your new baby, we offer maternity care programs, lactation services, a variety of classes and weekly emails about your baby’s development.

 Your journey through pregnancy and birth